Karl Aschenbrenner: Publications

 George Boas, in a review published in 1955 in Modern Language Notes remarks, regarding the Aschenbrenner-Holther translation of Baumgarten's Reflections on Poetry: "The editors, whose introduction is in many ways admirable, particularly in that it makes a reading of Baumgarten's own work superfluous."
 Irving Singer, in a review published in 1955 in The Philosophical Review commented on the same work.
 "Mssrs.
 Aschenbrenner and Holther are to be commended for making available a work which has been neglected for many years."
 Receiving favourable notice at the time of publication, with reviews in German, Dutch and Spanish journals, were Aschenbrenner's three major works in the field of analytic philosophy which should be treated as a precursor to today's computer-aided content analysis.
 These were Concepts of Value, (1971) Concepts of Criticism (1974) and Analysis of Appraisive Characterization (1983).
 Aschenbrenner's death was noted by J. Maeyaert in the Journal for Philosophy (Dutch: Tijdschrift voor Filosofie): "His teaching was especially devoted to the aesthetics and the history of philosophy."

 Antonio Cua in Philosophy East and West referred readers to Concepts of Value: "For an illuminating discussion of appraisive creativity in general."
 Aschenbrenner's works appear in 113 publications and are held in the collections of 2,371 library holdings according to WorldCat Identities page; link below.
 Excluding translations of previously published works, Aschenbrenner's works appear in English (48), Polish (3), German (2), French (2), Spanish, Italian, Modern Greek and Romanian (1 each).
 Aschenbrenner's papers have been deposited in the Doe Library at the University of California at Berkeley.

 Family

-Aschenbrenner married Margaret Marie Kerr, also a Reed College graduate, in 1937 at the Page Street Baptist Church, San Francisco and were the parents of Lisbeth Aschenbrenner, attorney, Peter J. Aschenbrenner, historian, and John N. Aschenbrenner, composer.
+Aschenbrenner married Margaret Marie Kerr, also a Reed College graduate, in 1937 at the Page Street Baptist Church, San Francisco.
+They were the parents of Lisbeth Aschenbrenner, attorney, Peter J. Aschenbrenner, historian, and John N. Aschenbrenner, composer.